Embiid held scoreless as Raptors beat 76ers 101-96

 Siakam ended Toronto’s drought with a three-point play, giving the Raptors a one-point edge, 97-96, with 1:01 left.

-Siakam forced a turnover on an entry pass from Simmons with just over 10 seconds remaining to preserve Toronto’s lead.
+Siakam forced a turnover on an entry pass from Simmons with 12 seconds remaining to preserve Toronto’s lead.
 VanVleet was fouled and made two shots, giving the Raptors a three-point cushion.

 Harris and Simmons missed 3-pointers before Siakam finished it with a thunderous dunk.